 The following is a list of the Road Map Project on-track indicators.
 These are reported annually against specific targets.

-* Early warning indicators are for 9th grade students.
-Early Warning Indicator #1 is six or more absences and one or more course failure(s).
+* Early Warning Indicator #1 is six or more absences and one or more course failure(s).
 Early Warning Indicator #2 is one or more suspension(s) or expulsion(s).